KMT2D

 Histone-lysine N-methyltransferase 2D (KMT2D), also known as MLL4 and sometimes MLL2 in humans and Mll4 in mice, is a major mammalian histone H3 lysine 4 (H3K4) mono-methyltransferase.
 It is part of a family of six Set1-like H3K4 methyltransferases that also contains KMT2A (or MLL1), KMT2B (or MLL2), KMT2C (or MLL3), KMT2F (or SET1A), and KMT2G (or SET1B).

 KMT2D is a large protein over 5,500 amino acids in size and is widely expressed in adult tissues.
 The protein co-localizes with lineage determining transcription factors on transcriptional enhancers and is essential for cell differentiation and embryonic development.
 It also plays critical roles in regulating cell fate transition, metabolism, and tumor suppression.

 Mutations in KMT2D cause human genetic conditions including Kabuki syndrome, another distinct congenital malformations disorder and various forms of cancer.

 Structure

 Gene

 In mice, KMT2D is coded by the Kmt2d gene located on chromosome 15F1.
 Its transcript is 19,823 base pairs long and contains 55 exons and 54 introns.

 In humans, KMT2D is coded by the KMT2D gene located on chromosome 12q13.12.
-It's transcript is 19,419 base pairs long and contains 54 exons and 53 introns.
+Its transcript is 19,419 base pairs long and contains 54 exons and 53 introns.